omrijsharon/ma_com/README.md

 ## What is so special about it?
 1. In the case of a single agent (self-interaction / self-communication), the encoded input and the encoded output are identical - as expected, since there is no interaction with other agents.
 Furthermore, the encoder-decoder networks that the user inputs can be trained this way to be the inverse of each other.
 2. The output is independent of the number of agents in the input and the order of the agents' messages doesn't matter.
-This module is order-invariant.
-This takes [DeepSets](https://github.com/manzilzaheer/DeepSets) to the next level.
+This module is order-invariant which takes [DeepSets](https://github.com/manzilzaheer/DeepSets) to the next level.

 ## How does it do this?
 Borrowing from the attention mechanism: